Skip to content | Accessibility Information

 • Research Skills and Methodology

-Students will confirm the specialisation that they wish to follow at degree level, and progress their application for their chosen degree place.
-Students will also develop their own personal methodology, enabling them to work with a high level of creativity and independence.
-The typical programme of study may include:
+You'll confirm the specialisation that you wish to follow at undergraduate degree level, and progress your application for your chosen degree place.
+You'll also develop your own personal methodology, enabling you to work with a high level of creativity and independence.

 • Studio Practice